Ruddrasingh/Electronic_store_analysis/README.md

 # Electronic store analysis  [![made-with-python](https://img.shields.io/badge/Made%20with-Python-1f425f.svg)](https://www.python.org/)

-In this data analysis project, i explore 12 months’ worth of sales data from an electronics store.
+Using Python, Pandas & Matplotlib i explore 12 months’ worth of sales data from an electronics store.
 The dataset includes information on purchases broken down by month, product type, cost, and purchase address.
 As a data analyst, our goal is to uncover insights and answer key business questions.
 ### Data Overview

 Overview of the sales data used for analysis.
 It includes details on purchases, product types, costs, and other relevant information